 Travel health advice for travellers and health professionals

-All travellers should ensure they have comprehensive travel health insurance and declare all pre-existing health conditions.
+Travellers should ensure they take out comprehensive travel health insurance and declare all pre-existing health conditions.

 Food and water-borne risks